Jiayi Pan

 Misc

 • I try to develop some habits.
-Currently, I am learning guitar and music theory.
+Currently, I am learning guitar and climbing.

 • Growing up, I lived in quite a few places: Chongqing, Xinyang, Chengdu, Shanghai, Ann Arbor, and now the Bay Area.